bonattt/BillVersusTheCity/src/Bill versus The City/Design/KnownBugs.md

 [ ] FIX: Crouch while aiming locks into aim animation [ ] FIX: Errors when game is closed during dialogues
-[ ] FIX: searching enemies get stuck on terrain sometimes
+[ ] FIX: searching enemies get stuck on terrain sometimes [ ] FIX: restarting a countdown level causes the "complete objective" dialogue to show up before the level restarts, and linger under the weapon select menu